mfussenegger/nvim-dap-python/README.md

 ### Tree-sitter

-If you're using a properly packaged `nvim` version 0.10+, a python tree-sitter parser should be included and you're all set.

-If you're using an older version, or your distribution excluded the parser you can install it manually using either:
+To install the python tree-sitter parser you can either:

-- Via `:TSInstall python` of [nvim-treesitter][4]
+- Use `:TSInstall python` from [nvim-treesitter][4]
 - Compile the parser from [tree-sitter-python][5] and copy it into `.config/nvim/parser/`:
   - `git clone https://github.com/tree-sitter/tree-sitter-python.git`
   - `cd tree-sitter-python`